The Metric Completion of Outer Space: Background on Outer Space

 \subsection{Outer Space in terms of tree actions}

-An equivalent description of Outer Space is given in terms of minimal free simplicial metric $F_n$-trees. $\os$ is the set of equivalence classes of pairs $(X,\rho)$ where $X$ is a metric tree, and $\rho: F_n \to \isom(X)$ is a homomorphism and the following conditions are satisfied: \begin{enumerate} \item The action is free - if $\rho(g)(p) = p$ for $p \in X$ and $g \in F_n$ then $g = 1$.
+An equivalent description of Outer Space is given in terms of minimal free simplicial metric $F_n$-trees. \begin{defn}[Tree definition of $\os$] Outer Space $\os$ is the set of equivalence classes of pairs $(X,\rho)$ where $X$ is a metric tree, and $\rho: F_n \to \isom(X)$ is a homomorphism and the following conditions are satisfied: \begin{enumerate} \item The action is free - if $\rho(g)(p) = p$ for $p \in X$ and $g \in F_n$ then $g = 1$.